CSUF-MPA/.github/profile/README.md

 - **[Access the Syllabi Repository](link-to-syllabi-repository)**

-## Orientation Reveal Presentation
+## Freshman Orientation Reveal Presentation

-Get a detailed overview of the Public Administration program with our orientation reveal presentation.
+Freshmen orientation to the BAPA reveal presentation.
 Whether you're a new student or just curious about the program, this is the place to start.

 - **[View the Orientation Presentation](https://csuf-mpa.github.io/bapa-orientation/)**

-## Student Handbook
+## MPA Student Handbook

-Our student handbook provides essential information on policies, procedures, and resources for success in the Public Administration program.
+Our MPA graduate student handbook provides essential information on policies, procedures, and resources for success in the Master of Public Administration program.

 - **[Download the Student Handbook](https://hss.fullerton.edu/paj/_resources/pdfs/MPA%20Student%20Handbook%202021-2022.pdf)**

 ## Upcoming Additions

-We're constantly working to improve and expand our offerings.
-Stay tuned for more repositories containing lecture notes, assignments, and other educational resources.
+I'm working to improve and expand what's offered here.
+More repositories containing lecture notes, assignments, and other educational resources are coming.

 ## Contact Information